 Without knowing the answers to this question, you can’t select the right activities to ensure you achieve your goal.
 Make sure the person implementing your online marketing knows the answer to this as well.

-Selecting the right online marketing tools is only accomplished when you know where your customers can be found online.
+Selecting the right online marketing tools is only accomplished when you know the answers to those questions.
 Creating a Facebook Page for your business does you little good if your target market spends little time on Facebook.
 Is there some benefit of having a Facebook Page for your business?
 Yes, but it may not be the first thing you work on given your limited resources and time.
 You may be better off spending your time on creating a LinkedIn group that discusses the challenges your target market faces, creating visibility for you and a valuable forum for them.
 But the only way to determine the priorities of your action plan is to truly understand the needs of your ideal client.

-4. What keyword phrases would these target customers use to find you?
+4. How would your customers search to find you?

 Understanding how your target market searches online for your products or services helps you develop your top keyword phrase list for all of your marketing efforts.
-If you don’t have your top keyword phrase list defined, how will they provide search engine optimization across your website and your other web properties?
+If you don’t know what your top keyword phrase list is, make sure they can help you develop your list.
+Then they will have the information needed to provide search engine optimization across your website and your other web properties?

 5. What are your resources, both time and money?